 Equestrians are welcome to ride and camp here, with numerous trails to explore.
 Sections 2 and 7 seemed especially horse camping friendly with room to park horse trailers.
 Area 7 ends at pipe fencing with openings to allow hikers and horseback riders through.
-The number 2 area has wide open spaces littered with massive fallen trees and ends at a barbed wire fence.
+The number 2 area has wide open spaces littered with massive fallen trees and ends at a barbed-wire fence.
 There are easy places to turn a trailer around to park and camp.
 Remember to leave to trace!

 The Earth laughs in flowers.” – Ralph Waldo Emerson

 The rock formations are especially interesting in this area of the Los Padres National Forest.
-Tall pinnacles with pine trees clinging and growing out of the large cracks form sheer walls, deep ravines and crags to the south.
+Tall pinnacles with pine trees clinging and growing out of the large cracks form sheer walls, deep ravines, and crags to the south.

 A yellow trail sign, simply named “Trail” is posted across from a red house, near the Memorial Park Campground.
 This trail offers a beautiful hike through meadows and over streams to explore the fascinating rock formations there.
-Lichen, deep holes and cave like depressions grace these rocky outcroppings.
+Lichen, deep holes and cave-like depressions grace these rocky outcroppings.
 No bicycles are allowed on this particular trail, but hikers and horseback riders are welcome.

 Here is a shout out to the wonderful volunteers who work to maintain the trails in the park.
 Read about their mission, find other hikes and get trip planning tips, online at the Ventana Wilderness Alliance.

-There is no cell reception in most places here, so being that our trip was spur of the moment, we did not check ahead of time for road closures.
+There is no cell reception in most places here, so being that our trip was a spur of the moment, we did not check ahead of time for road closures.
 However, you can check the most current conditions or use the forestry link.
 These websites also offer current weather links for the general area.
 We had rain showers on this trip but they did not dampen our fun.
 We are thrilled the drought is over for now.

 Summer is the busiest season for this area with folks playing in the nearby streams and rivers.
 The bugs are pesky at this time of year and the temperatures soar into the high 90s and low 100s.
 We have camped here during the peak Memorial Day Weekend.
 However, I much prefer to camp here during the cooler seasons.

 Mission San Antonio is a wonderful respite to explore on your way to and from The Indians.
-This remote oasis in the mountains was built in 1771 and offers the modern day traveler a museum and gift shop.
+This remote oasis in the mountains was built in 1771 and offers the modern-day traveler a museum and gift shop.

 Directly across from Mission San Antonio, you can also check out the historic Hacienda for lunch or hotel accommodations on base at Fort Hunter Liggett.
 This beautiful structure was built in 1930 by William Randolph Hearst for his Milpitas Ranch house as part of his vast holdings along the California coast.

-The world famous Hearst Castle is a worthy day trip along Highway 1.
-From The Indians area you can reach Highway 1 over the mountainous Nacimiento Fergusson Road, making it about a 2 hour drive to reach the castle.
+The world-famous Hearst Castle is a worthy day trip along Highway 1.
+From The Indians area, you can reach Highway 1 over the mountainous Nacimiento Fergusson Road, making it about a 2-hour drive to reach the castle.